insights-workshop/insights-workshop.github.io/cfp.md

 Submission link: [https://www.softconf.com/emnlp2020/insights2020/](https://www.softconf.com/emnlp2020/insights2020/)

-The workshop will accept short papers (up to 4 pages), as well as 1-2 page non-archival abstract submissions for papers published elsewhere (e.g. in one of the main conferences or in non-NLP venues).
+The workshop will accept short papers (up to 4 pages, excluding references), as well as 1-2 page non-archival abstract submissions for papers published elsewhere (e.g. in one of the main conferences or in non-NLP venues).
 The goal of this event is to stimulate a meaningful community-wide discussion of the deep issues in NLP methodology, and the authors of both types of submissions will be welcome to take part in our virtual get-togethers.

 Both research papers and abstracts must follow the EMNLP 2020 two-column format.
 Official style sheets: [https://2020.emnlp.org/files/emnlp2020-templates.zip](https://2020.emnlp.org/files/emnlp2020-templates.zip)